TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Experiments

 Compared to ACCEL, TRACED halves the wall‑clock training time while maintaining equivalent or better transfer performance (Table~\ref{tab:mg_training_time}).
 Even relative to ACCEL at the same 10k update budget, TRACED incurs a 6\% computational overhead yet delivers a 22\% relative increase in mean solved rate.
 Taken together, these metrics demonstrate that TRACED not only accelerates learning but also delivers more consistent and reliable zero‑shot transfer across diverse MiniGrid mazes.
 Detailed per‑task zero‑shot results are provided in Appendix~\ref{sec:appendix:numerical_results}, and the number of environment interactions per PPO update for each method is in Appendix~\ref{sec:appendix:efficiency_analysis}.

-To analyze emergent environment complexity, we track two structural metrics for each generated maze: the length of the shortest solution path and the number of obstacles (blocks), as plotted in Figure~\ref{fig:emergent_complexity_maze}.
-Both metrics rise much more rapidly under TRACED (red) than under ACCEL (blue), showing that our priority scoring more effectively distinguishes easy versus challenging tasks to produce a steadily escalating curriculum.
-Notably, the ACCEL + ATPL (brown) also drives complexity upward far faster than ACCEL.
-It closely parallels TRACED’s gains, demonstrating that the transition‑prediction component alone contributes greatly to complexity ramp‑up.
+To analyze emergent environment complexity, we track two structural metrics for each generated maze: (i) the length of the shortest solution path and (ii) the number of obstacles (Figure~\ref{fig:emergent_complexity_maze}).
+Curves are averaged over 10 seeds with shaded 95\% confidence intervals.
+Both metrics increase substantially faster under TRACED than under ACCEL, indicating that our priority scoring more effectively separates easy from challenging tasks and yields a steadily escalating curriculum.
+Notably, ACCEL+ATPL also drives complexity upward far faster than ACCEL alone and closely tracks TRACED, demonstrating that the transition-prediction component on its own contributes strongly to complexity ramp-up.

 To stress‐test our curriculum on extremely large, procedurally generated mazes, we introduce two PerfectMaze benchmarks.
 PerfectMazeLarge consists of $51\times51$ grids with a maximum episode length exceeding 5k steps, while PerfectMazeXL scales this to $100\times100$ grids.
 Figure~\ref{fig:perfectmaze_examples} shows representative levels from each variant.
 We evaluate zero‐shot transfer performance, measuring the mean success rate over 100 episodes per seed (10 seeds total).

-As depicted in Figure~\ref{fig:perfectmaze_examples}, on PerfectMazeLarge, TRACED achieves the highest 10k solved rate (27\% $\pm$ 23\%), outperforming ACCEL’s best 20k rate (20\% $\pm$ 25\%) and far exceeding ADD, DR and $\text{PLR}^\perp$.
+On PerfectMazeLarge, TRACED achieves the highest 10k solved rate (27\% $\pm$ 23\%), outperforming ACCEL’s best 20k rate (20\% $\pm$ 25\%) and far exceeding ADD, DR and $\text{PLR}^\perp$ (Figure~\ref{fig:perfectmaze_examples}).
 On the even more complex PerfectMazeXL, ACCEL narrowly leads at 12\% $\pm$ 28\% after 20k updates, with TRACED close behind at 10\% $\pm$ 14\% after just 10k updates, demonstrating that TRACED scales to extremely large mazes.
-Detailed per‑baseline results for both benchmarks are provided in Appendix~\ref{sec:appendix:numerical_results}.
+Complete per-baseline numerical results for both benchmarks are reported in Appendix~\ref{sec:appendix:numerical_results}, and the full set of aggregate metrics (Median, IQM, Mean, and Optimality Gap) for PerfectMaze is shown in Figure~\ref{fig:perfectmaze_full_metrics}.